arnaumariscal/Chest-X-Ray-Classification-using-CNNs/README.md

 -	Normalization was performed, using min-max scaling.
 3. Data splitting
 -	The dataset was divided into training and testing subsets, maintaining class balance, with 600 images for training and 100 for testing.
-4. Model development:
--	Two different CNN models were built using Python with the following instructions:
+4. Model development.
+Two different CNN models were built using Python with the following instructions:
 -	Both models included no more than 6 convolutional layers
 -	Pooling layers to reduce computational complexity
 -	Two fully connected layers with 128 and 32 neurons
 - The output layer used a sigmoid activation function to predict the binary outcome (normal vs. effusion)
 -	Each model was designed with at least 60.000 trainable parameters to meet minimum complexity requirements
 5. Evaluation and comparison
 -	Both models were tested using ROC curves and classification metrics to compare performance.
 6. Conclusion